Technos International Week in Japan

 Application Deadline: 1 February

-The Tanaka Memorial Foundation provided an extraordinary opportunity for three students and a faculty member from Bates to experience Japan with other young adults for two weeks at Technos International Week.
-Professor Nancy Koven, associate professor of psychology, So Hyun “Sandy” Kwon, ’13, Rachel Levine ’15, and Tenzin Namdol ’15 represented Bates in June 2012.
+The Tanaka Memorial Foundation provided an extraordinary opportunity for two students and a faculty member from Bates to experience Japan with other young adults for two weeks at Technos International Week.
+Professor Mara Tieken, assistant professor of education, Eileen Lam ’15 and Mi Hui Wong ’16, represented Bates in June 2013.
 The Tanaka family sets as its objective fostering international exchange and understanding.
 Bates students are introduced to Japan, its people and culture.
 The language used is English.
 Students and faculty alike have found the experience rich and sometimes life-changing.

-In 2012, Bates students travelled to Japan from June 2-15.
+In 2013, Bates students traveled to Japan from June 1-15.
 While there they visited many locations in Tokyo and traveled to Midori-no-Mura, the Japanese Alps, Kamakura, and other sites.
-The highlight of the trip, though, was the interaction with Japanese students at Technos College and the 50th anniversary celebration of Technos College.
-The Bates students created a blog to celebrate their experience.
-See the link below.
+The highlight of the trip, though, was the interaction with Japanese students at Technos College.